Individualist anarchism: Boston anarchists

+They believed state monopoly capitalism (defined as a state-sponsored monopoly) prevented labor from being fully rewarded.

+Lysander Spooner besides his individualist anarchist activism was also an important anti-slavery activist and became a member of the First International.

 Some Boston anarchists, including Benjamin Tucker, identified themselves as socialists, which in the 19th century was often used in the sense of a commitment to improving conditions of the working class (i.e. "the labor problem").
 The Boston anarchists such as Tucker and his followers continue to be considered socialists due to their opposition to usury.
 They do so because as the modern economist Jim Stanford points out there are many different kinds of competitive markets such as market socialism and capitalism is only one type of a market economy.
 By around the start of the 20th century, the heyday of individualist anarchism had passed.